(212) 861-9797

 Scleral Buckling

-This is a technique used on its own to repair a retinal detachment or combined with a vitrectomy procedure to offer additional support in reattaching the retina.
+This is a technique used on its own to repair a retinal detachment or combined with a vitrectomy surgery to offer additional support in reattaching the retina.
 Learn more about the scleral buckle procedure on the Retinal Detachment page.

 Lensectomy